Symptom checker

 These rules are not negotiable — they exist because they save lives

 - Always on their back — for every sleep, day and night, until 12 months.
-This single change reduced SIDS rates by over 50% when introduced.
-Once baby rolls independently, repositioning is not necessary.

-- In your room — in their own cot or bassinet, same room as you for at least the first 6–12 months (Red Nose Australia recommendation)
+- In your room — in their own cot or bassinet, same room as you for at least the first 6–12 months

 - Smoke and vape free — before and after birth; even smoking outside significantly increases risk